 #1.
 Find Out Where Vendor Gaps Exist and Diversify With MBE Solutions

-Many MBE vendors keep getting work simply because they are part of a departmental system.
+Many diverse vendors keep getting work simply because they are part of a departmental system.
 In other cases vendors become trusted allies after they come through in times of crisis.
 However, it’s evident that no company wants a policy to disrupt daily success of the business.
 An effective strategy to increase diversity spending in the supply chain must be grounded in the numbers, and the stories behind them.

 - Host milestone meetings with key leadership to listen and understand internal department pain.